crlimacastro/Canvas-Guitar/README.md

 ### Wrong

-Because I took on the challenge of learning and implementing an external library(Tone.js) during the timespan of the project, a few bugs and errors came up as I was developing the app.
+Because I took on the challenge of learning and implementing an external library(Tone.js) during the timespan of the project, a lot of bugs and errors came up as I was developing the app.
 Through extensive testing(both by me and external testing) I managed to fix and polish all the errors encountered.

 The rest of the things I wish would have gonne better for the project can be found in the following Wishlist of Features section [below](#Wishlist-of-Features).